ghitabn/Temperature-and-Humidity-Sensor-to-HTML-using-JavaScript-gauges/README.md

 Note.
 The Gauge component is written by Mykhailo Stadnyk (ref. https://github.com/Mikhus/canvas-gauges, https://wwvalue.com/web-dev/pure-javascript-html5-canvas-gauge-canvgauge)

-* /code/index.htm – to be placed in the mini-SD card:
+* /code/index.htm – to be placed in the mini-SD card
 * /code/gaugeDHT11.ino – to be uploaded to Arduino

 Note.
 In order to avoid SRAM memory saturation, static strings are stored  in flash memory (usage of “F()” in some Serial.println statements).